 Make it too tight and you’ve got a major fight on your hands to get it back off.
 And that awful claustrophobic feeling.

 No Offence, But Guys Often Get it Wrong

 Guys are especially prone to ordering a ring size that is too loose.
-As a Santa Barbara Jewelry Blogger, I just wrote a post about it.
+As a Jewelry Blogger, I just wrote a post about it.
 “Guys, And Lost Wedding Rings, Stop the Madness.”
 Check it out guys.